perama-v/TODD/README.md

 Databases in the Ethereum ecosystem are often intended to be public goods.
 Yet it is a challenge to distribute a database that changes over time and it is often more helpful to end users if a single actor maintains a reliable, complete and up to date database.
-These services are often provided generously with free and scrapable APIs and public repositories.
+These services are often provided generously with free and scrapeable APIs and public repositories.

 Two changes can make these databases more amenable to peer to peer distribution: